Our mission: to elevate the human experience through choral excellence.

 Formed in 1997 under the leadership of six friends and artistic director Richard Larson, Kantorei has established itself as one of the nation’s premier choral ensembles.
 Our choral artists have studied at schools with strong music programs across the United States such as Baylor University, Brigham Young University, Eastman School of Music, Indiana University, St. Olaf College, Wartburg College, and Westminster Choir College.
 Kantorei’s singers reside throughout the greater Denver area.
 Some serve as choral music educators, church choir conductors, and vocal instructors.
 Others are doctors, social workers, optometrists, counselors, clinical psychologists, accountants, realtors –all brought together in weekly rehearsals for shared artistic excellence and community.

-Its first international released recording in January 2018, “Infinity: Choral Works of Kim André Arnesen” on the Naxos label climbed to the #2 best-selling classical album on iTunes, #6 on the Traditional Classical Billboard Charts and #19 on the overall Classical Billboard charts.
-In May 2019, Kantorei recorded the music of Jake Runestad,”Sing, Wearing the Sky”, scheduled for release on August 14, 2020.
+Kantorei has released two recordings on the Naxos label.
+“Sing, Wearing the Sky” (2020) choral music of Jake Runestad reached the #3 best-selling classical album on iTunes, #4 on the Traditional Classical Billboard Charts, and the top ten in both the best-selling classical album and new classical release categories on Amazon.
+“Infinity: Choral Works of Kim André Arnesen” (2018) climbed to the #2 best-selling classical album on iTunes, #6 on the Traditional Classical Billboard Charts and #19 on the overall Classical Billboard charts.
 Santa Barbara Music Publishing Inc., publishes the Kantorei Choral series.

 “…This is an impressive ensemble, always precise and always well-blended.”